What is a Children’s Rehabilitative Services (CRS) Designation?

 Arizona’s Children’s Rehabilitative Services (CRS) program, authorized by ARS 36-261 et seq., was originally created in 1929 to serve children with complex health care needs who required specialized services coordinated by a multidisciplinary team.
-The State of Arizona opted into the Medicaid program in 1982.
-CRS was folded under the AHCCCS umbrella in order to leverage federal dollars in providing medically necessary care.
+When Arizona added a Medicaid program in 1982, CRS was folded under the AHCCCS umbrella in order to leverage federal dollars in providing medically necessary care.
 However, the CRS program and the services provided remained “carved out” of the AHCCCS managed care model, a model designed to facilitate accessibility to quality cost-effective care.

-Historically, the CRS carve-out program provided specialty services to children with specific qualifying medical conditions.
-Care and services for the CRS qualifying condition(s) were provided through the sole CRS Contractor.
-However, that same member may also have received other acute care services through a different AHCCCS Contractor or through the American Indian Health Plan (AIHP), or received long-term care services through a different AHCCCS Long Term Care Contractor or the American Indian Fee-for-Service environment, as well as receiving behavioral health services through a Regional Behavioral Health Authority (RBHA) or a Tribal Regional Behavioral Health Authority (TRBHA).
+Historically, the CRS carve-out program provided specialty services to children with specific qualifying medical conditions through a sole CRS contractor.
+However, these members may also have received other acute care services through a different AHCCCS contractor or through the American Indian Health Program (AIHP), or received long-term care services through a different AHCCCS Long Term Care contractor, as well as receiving behavioral health services through a Regional Behavioral Health Authority (RBHA) or a Tribal Regional Behavioral Health Authority (TRBHA).

-AHCCCS proposed an alternative to the “carve out” model of service delivery and payment for services provided to CRS-eligible individuals.
-Specifically, proposing that the model be replaced by a payer integration model that required one contractor/payer to assume responsibility for the delivery and payment of multiple services (i.e. services related specifically to CRS conditions as well as services related to primary care and, potentially, other needs like behavioral health).
-Ultimately, the purpose of such a model is to ensure optimal access to important specialty care as well as effective coordination of all service delivery.
+AHCCCS proposed an alternative to the “carve out” model of service delivery and payment for services for CRS-eligible individuals, proposing instead a payer integration model that required one contractor/payer to assume responsibility for the delivery and payment of multiple services (i.e., services related to CRS conditions, services related to primary care, other needs like behavioral health).
+This new model would ensure optimal access to important specialty care as well as effective coordination of all service delivery.